 Finding a balance between energy sustaining foods and foods that are easy to digest is the key for runners.
 The ideal pre-run meal or snack should be composed primarily of:

 Here I explain why these foods are so important before a run, plus I look at when you should eat them to achieve the best performance possible.
 I also explain which foods to avoid pre-run and why this should be the case.

 The glycaemic index (GI) is a rating system for foods containing carbohydrates.
 It measures how quickly these foods are digested and how soon they affect blood sugar (glucose) levels after being eaten.
 The faster the body breaks these down, and blood glucose rises, the higher the GI rating.

-It is particularly important to avoid ALL high GI foods in the 20 minute window prior to exercise as in this window there can be a physiological effect attached to the drop in blood glucose at this time.
+It is particularly important to avoid all high GI foods in the 20 minute window prior to exercise as there can be a physiological effect attached to the drop in blood glucose at this time.
 This means energy gels are one to watch as they can be packed with sugar, meaning their effects on your energy levels may not be very long-lasting.

 Low GI foods:

 Look at our recipe hub to find inspiration for your pre-run meal – our spiced porridge is tasty and filling!